Ammonium carbamate: Urea synthesis

 Ammonium carbamate is an intermediate in the industrial production of urea.

 A typical industrial plant that makes urea can produce up to 4000 tons a day.

 in this reactor and can then be dehydrated to urea according to the following equation:

 Pesticide formulations

 Ammonium carbamate has also been approved by the Environmental Protection Agency as an inert ingredient present in aluminium phosphide pesticide formulations.
 This pesticide is commonly used for insect and rodent control in areas where agricultural products are stored.
-The reason for ammonium carbamate as an ingredient is to make the phosphine less flammable by freeing ammonia and carbon dioxide to dilute hydrogen phosphine formed by a hydrolysis reaction.
+The reason for ammonium carbamate as an ingredient is to make the phosphine less flammable by freeing ammonia and carbon dioxide to dilute phosphine formed by a hydrolysis reaction.

 Laboratory

 Ammonium carbamate can be used as a good ammoniating agent, though not nearly as strong as ammonia itself.
 For instance, it is an effective reagent for preparation of different substituted β-amino-α,β-unsaturated esters.
 The reaction can be carried out in methanol at room temperature and can be isolated in the absence of water, in high purity and yield.